 Peritoneal mesothelioma, which develops in the peritoneal lining of the abdomen, is the second-most common form of mesothelioma, accounting for approximately 10% of all mesothelioma diagnoses.
 Peritoneal mesothelioma patients may experience severe abdominal pain, fever or nausea.
 Similar to pleural mesothelioma, a series of tests will take place to diagnose peritoneal mesothelioma, including X-Rays, MRIs, CT scans or PET scans in addition to a tissue biopsy, to rule out other potential diseases.

 Pericardial mesothelioma develops in the pericardium, lining comprised of two mesothelial layers, surrounding the heart.
-This type of mesothelioma is the most rare form of mesothelioma with only 1-2 percent of all cases of mesothelioma.
+This type of mesothelioma is the rarest form of mesothelioma with only 1-2 percent of all cases of mesothelioma.
 With pericardial mesothelioma, the tissue lining begins to thicken and fluid begins to build, which is known as pericardial effusion.
-Eventually, tumors start to grow, further preventing proper beating of the heart.
+Eventually, tumors start to grow, further preventing the proper beating of the heart.
 Similar to pleural and peritoneal mesothelioma, pericardial mesothelioma can be very difficult to diagnose.
 Many cancers can appear similarly after performing a series of tests and symptoms can also be confused, similarly resulting in only about 30% of patients correctly diagnosed with pericardial mesothelioma prior to death.

 Mesothelioma staging is the process of classifying how far the cancer has spread throughout a patient’s body.
 An oncologist determines a mesothelioma patient’s specific stage using a combination of diagnostic tests including physical exams, biopsies, and imaging tests.
 Pleural mesothelioma is the only type with a formal staging system, but there are other ways that allow oncologists to determine the cancer’s stage for patients with peritoneal or pericardial mesothelioma.